You are here

 Volunteering provides students with hands-on experience that can prove invaluable as a learning opportunity.
 Student volunteers provide assistance as a part of the healthcare team, make contacts, gain references, make new friends, and develop a great sense of purpose and appreciation of your own life through service to others.
 Students are able to gain observation while providing hands on assistance useful to their resumes.
 References are also provided upon request.

-What guidelines are in place for student volunteers?
+What guidelines are in place for college student volunteers?

 If you are required by your program of study to do an internship, please contact Mountain States Organizational Development for more information and further instructions.